- 7.67K views

 - Top tips: With steep roads ahead of your journey, the best way to get here is via a 4WD.

-See smoke rising around Miravalles Volcano, a rainforest-covered landscape that lets you to safely walk around its craters.
-Warm up to the sensation of the mud pots, whose temperatures range from 40° to 100° C.
+See smoke rising around Miravalles Volcano, a rainforest-covered landscape that lets you safely walk around its craters.
+Warm-up to the sensation of the mud pots, whose temperatures range from 40° to 100° C.

 - Location: Miravalles Volcano National Park and Rincon de la Vieja National Park in Guanacaste province

 - Best time to visit: November to August

 - Top tips: Wait for 15–20 minutes for the clay to cool you down and enjoy its natural benefits to your skin.
 Bring swimming suits, hiking shoes, sunblock and a good pair of binoculars.